erikayi/python-challenge/README.md

 - The Greatest Increase in Profits (Dates and Amount) over the entire period.

 - The Greatest Decrease in Profits (Dates and Amount) over the entire period.

+### Part II
+### Analyzing The Data For Election Votes:

+Calculated the following information:

+- Total Number of Votes Cast

+- The Percentage of Votes Each Candidate Won

+- The Total Number of Votes EAch Candidate Won

+- Find the Winner of the Election Based on the Popular Votes